d1rtyskittl3z/Card-Cipherist/README.md

 #### Here is a list of currently supported Frame Packs:

-* As of December 11, 2025 all cards with the exception of Planchase, Dungeon (AFR), Cartoony and Pokemon are currently ported.
+* As of December 30, 2025 all frames with the exception of Planchase, Borderless Source Material, Cartoony and Pokemon are currently ported.
 * ***NOTE:*** Further testing is needed to verify complete functionality.
 There are known issues that will be addressed in the future...

 ---